schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 ## Unicast use of 127/8

-These new Unicast addresses, 127.1.0.0 thru 127.255.255.255, replace more than 99% of the former reserved Loopback address space.
+These new Unicast addresses, 127.1.0.0 thru 127.255.255.255, replace more than 99% of the former reserved Loopback address space, and table 4 of [@!RFC6890].

 {#fig-127-8}
            +----------------------+----------------------------+